How to Fix “No Internet, Secured” WiFi in Windows 11/10

 Fix 6: Let Windows diagnose and troubleshoot the problems for you

-Windows has a built-in troubleshooter that can help you identify and fix the network problems causing the “No Internet, Secured” error.
-To run the troubleshooter, right-click on the network icon on your taskbar and then select Troubleshoot problems.
-Windows will then start the troubleshooter and attempt to identify any problems that may be causing the error.
+Windows comes with a pretty useful tool that can spot and fix the network issues that might be causing the “No Internet, Secured” error.
+Just right-click the network icon on your taskbar and pick Troubleshoot problems.
+Windows will automatically find what’s wrong and try to sort it out.

 Troubleshoot No internet Secured error in Windows 10/11

-The troubleshooter will run a series of automated tests to check for common network problems, such as issues with your network adapter, problems with your router or modem, and problems with your internet service provider (ISP).
-If the troubleshooter identifies any problems, it will attempt to fix them automatically.
+The tool will check a bunch of common network issues, like any problems with your network adapter, your router or modem, or troubles coming from your internet service provider (ISP).
+If it finds anything off, it’ll try to fix it on the spot.

 Nyau Wai Hoe